 Key Vulnerabilities in the Maritime Ecosystem

-The interconnected nature of port operations means that a successful attack on one system can trigger cascading failures across the entire supply chain.
-For example, a compromise of a terminal operating system could disrupt vessel scheduling, cargo handling, and customs clearance processes simultaneously.
+Supply Chain & Port Infrastructure: A successful attack on a terminal operating system could disrupt vessel scheduling, cargo handling, and customs clearance processes simultaneously.

 Regulatory Response & Industry Guidelines